Blog · Analysis · Last reviewed June 23, 2026

 Thresholds are useful because law needs handles.
 But systemic risk is not only a number.
 A model's social risk depends on deployment, tool access, autonomy, user base, domain, safeguards, integration into institutions, and incentives around it.
 A model attached to medical triage, financial services, cyber tools, companion products, workplace management, or public administration can matter differently than the same model in a sandbox.

-The Commission knows this at least in part: its public materials describe systemic-risk duties such as notification, risk assessment and mitigation, incident reporting, and cybersecurity protections.
+The Commission knows this at least in part: Article 55 duties include state-of-the-art model evaluation, documented adversarial testing, systemic-risk assessment and mitigation, serious-incident reporting, and cybersecurity protection for the model and, where appropriate, its physical infrastructure.
 Those duties point beyond raw scale toward institutional behavior.
 The provider must not only build.
 It must watch, report, secure, and respond.

 This is the real constitutional move.
 A model provider becomes a governed actor because its system may shape the conditions under which other actors know, decide, create, and act.